 Google DeepMind is an artificial intelligence division that was created after the company acquired British startup, also named DeepMind, in 2014.

-They are working toward this by programming their software using reinforcement learning—programming software to explore an environment and then adjust its behavior in order to increase a virtual reward.
+They are working toward this by programming their software using reinforcement learning that involves programming software to explore an environment and then adjusting its behavior in order to increase a virtual reward.
 Moreover, they often work with technology and software experts who deliver artificial intelligence consulting services on these developments.

 Cofounder Mustafa Suleyman explains to Business Insider: